moonglum/dotfiles/README.md

 When I started with Vim, I used Janus.
 But it was way too much stuff in there that I possibly will never use.
 Also I like to know my configuration :wink: So I re-started my Vimrc from Scratch.

 I use Vim in the terminal, because of tmux.
 I'm doing all my programming (currently that's Ruby and JavaScript most of the time) and most of my writing (in Latex and Markdown) in Vim.
-I'm using @gmarik's vundle for plugin management.
+I'm using Pathogen for my plugin management (and Ansible to install them).
 It's great.
 I use the following plugins:

 * Additional **language support** loaded on demand via [`sheerun/vim-polyglot`](https://github.com/sheerun/vim-polyglot)
 * Mind blowing **git integration** via [`tpope/vim-fugitive`](https://github.com/tpope/vim-fugitive)